 We proclaim grace upon grace through the Bible.

-Because the Bible is a revelation of God’s grace, we at GFC are committed to preaching it in our pulpit and to teaching it in every aspect of our ministry.
+Because the Bible is the revelation of God’s grace, we at GFC are committed to preaching it in our pulpit and to teaching it in every aspect of our ministry.
 The Bible has been called the traveler’s map, the pilgrim's staff, the pilot's compass, and the Christian's charter.
 It is the Word of God, the Sword of the Spirit, a lamp for our feet, and a light for our path, because it proclaims grace.
 It loves to talk about the unmerited favour of God and to tell people how to find it through Christ.
 Therefore, we love to teach the Bible as a church.

 We proclaim grace upon grace through worship.

 Because God’s grace is so prevalent in the Bible, we are also committed to emphasizing it in our worship.
-Colossians 3:16 says, “Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.” and we take that admonition seriously.
+Colossians 3:16 says, “Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.”
+We take that admonition seriously.
 As we hear the Word of God preached and taught, we respond to it in psalms, hymns, and spiritual songs.
 We are so thankful for all God has done for us that we cannot help but proclaim it through music and through the ordinances of baptism and the Lord’s Supper.

 We proclaim grace upon grace through evangelism.